Do I Need To Get A Lawyer For My Divorce?

 - Visitation with your child

 Fair And Equitable Division Of Your Marital Debt

 Dividing marital debt can be confusing.
 While all debts incurred during your marriage are considered marital debt, there are other factors to look at when dividing the debt in your divorce.
 If you and your spouse do not agree on how you will split your debts, the court may consider the reason for the debt, which spouse benefited from the debt, and who will be best able to repay the debt when the divorce is final.

 In Tennessee, the court governs whether spousal support, also known as alimony, is granted.
 The court determines how long alimony will be awarded and how much will be granted.
 The judge controls all modifications such as a decrease, increase or extension of the award period.
 The court will generally terminate alimony if the party receiving support lives with a third person, such as an adult child, nonrelative, a parent or a roommate.

-Email or call the Law Office of Cornelius Bostick in Memphis at 901-545-0080 for a free consultation to discuss your divorce.
-We will help you with your marital dissolution agreement, property division and proposed permanent parenting plan.
-If your divorce becomes contentious, we will file the necessary motions for discovery, prepare for mediation and pretrial.
-Our goal is to help you reach a satisfactory settlement however, we will go to trial when necessary.
+Email or call the Law Office of Cornelius Bostick in Memphis at 901-441-9959 for a free consultation to discuss your divorce.
+I will help you with your marital dissolution agreement, property division and proposed permanent parenting plan.
+If your divorce becomes contentious, I will file the necessary motions for discovery, prepare for mediation and pretrial.
+My goal is to help you reach a satisfactory settlement; however, I will go to trial when necessary.